dekoza/mtgpl/docs/_sources/HOU.rst.txt

    −2: Samut, the Tested deals 2 damage divided as you choose among one or two targets.

-   −7: Search your library for up to two creature and/or planeswalker cards, put them onto the battlefield, then shuffle your library.
+   −7: Search your library for up to two creature and/or planeswalker cards, put them onto the battlefield, then shuffle.

 :mtgtip:`The Scarab God<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/2/621cfd79-be4e-41e3-95ce-62b0eeff5baf.jpg?1562801181|https://scryfall.com/card/hou/145/the-scarab-god?utm_source=api>`